 Hendrix No-Contact Order: Students are entitled to seek a no-contact order from the College that imposes reasonable restrictions on student contact.
 In the reporting processes the Title IX Investigator will discuss a no-contact order with you as part of normal operating procedure.
 The Dean of Students office will issue the no-contact order.
-Students should contact the Dean of Students office at 501-450-1222, visit the office, or email Dean Baoua at Baoua@hendrix.edu or Dean Wiltgen at Wiltgen@hendrix.edu for this request if they need assistance and do not plan to discuss their concern with the Title IX Investigator.
+Students should contact the Dean of Students office at 501-450-1222, visit the office, or email Dean Wiltgen at Wiltgen@hendrix.edu for this request if they need assistance and do not plan to discuss their concern with the Title IX Investigator.
 This is a College-issued no-contact order and is not the same as a legal restraining order issued by law enforcement or a court.

 Legal Order of Protection: Students may also pursue an Order of Protection from the Faulkner County Prosecuting Attorney's Office.
 The Victim Service Center of the Prosecuting Attorney's Office should be contacted to pursue this option.
 The phone number is 501-450-3051.
 The Dean of Students Office or other member of the Title IX team will assist in pursuing an Order of Protection by providing information about the process as requested.
-Students should contact the Dean of Students office at 501-450-1222, visit the office, or email Dean Baoua at Baoua@hendrix.edu,Dean Wiltgen at Wiltgen@hendrix.edu or Dr. Allison Vetter at vetter@hendrix.edu.
+Students should contact the Dean of Students office at 501-450-1222, visit the office, or email Dean Wiltgen at Wiltgen@hendrix.edu or Dr. Allison Vetter at vetter@hendrix.edu.